 We spent a couple of weeks socialising in people’s houses, eating in the office, avoiding the market.
 But gradually, as always, life returned to usual.
 It’s just not possible to exist indefinitely in a state of high alert.
 Our lessons are back to normal and we’re planning a big community event to celebrate the work of our partner organisation.
 We’re also publishing a sex-ed book in French with some of the most brilliantly only-just-suggestive illustrations I’ve seen.

 View this post on Instagram

 New post on the blog: In Burkina Faso, statistics suggests that the average age that people lose their virginity is 13.
 The consequence of this, is that young girls drop out of school due to teenage pregnancy and the rate of STIs is high.
 We think this is because everyone is having sex but no one is talking about sex… Nouvelle publication sur le blog:Au Burkina Faso des statisiques suggerent que l’âge moyenne à laquelle les gens perdent leur viginité est de 13 ans.
 La consequence de cela est que jeunes les filles abandonnent l’ecole à cause des grossesses précoces et le taux des IST est élevé.
 Nous pensons que cela est due au fait que tout le monde pratique le sexe et personne ne parle de sexe.

 The team are back to enjoying village life: weddings, evenings out, trips to the tailor.
 We even found somewhere to buy pizza (with actual cheese), which was easily the best thing for team morale so far.
 With less than two weeks to go we’ve got a lot of work to catch up on, but enthusiasm is high.
-Because the only response to the violence that feels appropriate is to remember why we’re here in the first place: to try to bring some hope in whatever way we can, however small that way might be.
+Because the only response to the violence that feels appropriate is to remember why we’re here in the first place: to share in this nation’s hope in whatever way we can, however small that way might be.